 As a port, Tilbury is most famous for being where Windrush brought the first West Indians to the UK after the Second World War.
 In the cruising world, Tilbury is known fondly as the ‘quay to the capital’, acting as the main cruise terminal for London.
 As a result cruises from Tilbury are extremely popular with cruisers from the Home Counties and wider south east, thanks not only to its fantastic transport and facilities, but also the array of choice in cruise lines and destinations to choose from.

-The most regular ships departing from Tilbury are Cruise and Maritime’s Columbus and Magellan, alongside Marco Polo and other cruise lines with small and mid-sized ships such as Fred.
-Olsen, Viking and Regent.
+The most regular ships departing from Tilbury are cruise lines with small and mid-szied vessels, including Regent Seven Seas and Fred.
+Olsen Cruises.

 Depending on the season, cruises from Tilbury could head to the Seine or Low Countries for Christmas markets of Honfleur and Rouen in France or Antwerp.
 Alternatively, head south west to catch the sun in Madeira and the Canaries.
 Year round however, cruises departing from Tilbury mostly head to northern Europe to explore the Baltic or Iceland.